chauhanprakhar/dropbox-typeface-assignment/README.md

 # Dropbox Assignment

 A full-stack Dropbox clone assignment using **React** for the frontend and **Node.js/Express** for the backend.
-This is a single user application as most of the fuynctionality revolves around file handling.
+This is a single user application as most of the functionality revolves around file handling.

 ## Project Architecture
 <img width="795" alt="image" src="https://github.com/user-attachments/assets/639b5e0f-b5f6-4fed-8807-8e72188cee23" />